caligo-erik/focus-ninja/README.md

 - Aggregate FOCUS cost data **by time intervals (`daily`, `monthly`, `yearly`) and group by tags, SKUs, services, etc.** (`aggregateData`).
 - Create sample FOCUS data with hourly granularity
 - Type-safe, sandbox-friendly, and **100% test covered**.
+- Uses [js-big-decimal](https://www.npmjs.com/package/js-big-decimal) so you no longer have to keep wondering why $0.10 + $0.20 equals bankruptcy 😅

 ---